PHILOSOPHY PATHWAYS ISSN 2043-0728

 But life goes on.

 Those conversations take on an entirely new meaning.
-Then again, they
+Then again, they don't, not really.

 -- Chicken risotto!
 What did Jill eat?